kristofzerbe/hexo-generator-anything/README.md

 Maria is writer of the month.
 Don't miss her tweets on [https://twitter.com/maria](https://twitter.com/maria)
 ```

-The INDEX page itself, may have a linked Markdown file too, to provide content or additional data:
+The MAIN INDEX page, may have a linked Markdown file too, to provide content or additional data:

 ```txt
 |- source